 Ink stamps are the most commonly used type of Notary seal.
 These rubber Notary stamps leave an inked imprint with Notary information, such as the Notary’s name, commissioning state or date of commission expiration.

-The official seal imprint’s shape, size and information depend on the laws in the Notary’s commissioning state.
+The shape, size, and information of the official seal imprint depend on the laws of the Notary’s commissioning state.

 Notary embossers